-Tim Ferriss is like a shining light for everything digital and his many ventures have been inspiring entrepreneurs since the beginning of the online world.
-What’s more, Ferris has used these experiences to help guide and advise other entrepreneurs through various books, podcasts and blogs.
+Tim Ferriss is a trusted authority in everything digital and his many ventures have been inspiring entrepreneurs for years.
+What’s more, Ferris has used these experiences to help guide and advise other entrepreneurs through various books, podcasts, and blogs.

-Now, you might be thinking this is quite an unrealistic objective but In this article, we explore some tips on how Tim Ferris has been able to get this kind of traction with limited or even no funding.
+Now, you might be thinking this is quite an unrealistic objective.
+Nevertheless, in this article, we explore how Tim Ferris has been able to get this kind of traction with limited or even no funding.

-It’s fascinating how he managed press coverage for his best selling book of the decade and according to Tim, getting national-level press coverage was difficult, but clearly not an impossible task.
+It’s fascinating how he managed press coverage for his best-selling book of the decade.
+According to Tim, getting national-level press coverage was difficult, but clearly not an impossible task.

-Here’s how Tim’s guideline can act as a helping hand in your no-budget press campaign.
+Here’s how Tim’s strategies can act as a guideline in your no-budget press campaign.

-Time your press coverage – Tim Ferriss always stresses on the right timing in terms of hitting the press for coverage.
-For instance, to launch the press campaign for his brand of supplement, Tim waited and then kick-started his campaign at the time of drug scandals in the sports arena.
+- Time your press coverage – Tim Ferriss always emphasizes that you must get the timing right when hitting the press for coverage.
+For instance, to launch the press campaign for his brand of supplement, Tim waited and then kick-started his campaign when drug scandals were revealed in the sports industry.

-Target the right press – Tim didn’t aspire to feature directly at the global media platforms.
+- Target the right press – Tim didn’t aspire to feature directly on the global media platforms.
 Instead, he picked the local affiliate partners of big publication houses.
-You see, every little step matters and Tim has always advocated the importance of managing the press campaign step by step.
+You see, every little step matters and Tim has always advocated for the importance of managing the press campaign step by step.

-Learn from others – Tim Ferriss is always willing to learn from his peers and fellows.
+- Learn from others – Tim Ferriss is always willing to learn from his peers and fellows.
 He proved his point of view by writing Tribe of Mentors for his audience.
-In this series of interviews, Tim shared the tried and tested success stories of successful people he met in his lifetime.
+In this series of interviews, Tim shared the tried and tested success stories of public figures he met.

 First impressions are imperative and last much longer than any other.
 Tim suggests preparing handwritten notes about the topic you’re going to discuss in the interview.
 In one of his blog posts, Tim even shares rough notes about his topic of discussion and deems it an embarrassment to have less than expert knowledge about your field in such a meeting.

-As part of your research, you can make a questionnaire that will help guide this interview.
-While this questionnaire is unlikely to hold all the keys to success, it should still include the whys and hows of your topic of discussion which are incredibly important to understand these aspects of your story.
+As part of your research, you can develop a questionnaire that will help guide this interview.
+While this questionnaire is unlikely to hold all the keys to success, it should still include the whys and hows of your topic of discussion – it’s incredibly important to understand these aspects of your story.

 Tim says that you can’t skip this step because the media will scrutinize your every single word.
 That is, they often seek to catch and display your bluffs and shortcomings.
-While you can’t plan the exact order of execution of your press appearances, Tim suggests that you can educate yourself to the max and do some hardcore reading around your topic.
+While you can’t plan the exact order of execution of your press appearances, Tim suggests that you can educate yourself to the max and do some serious reading about your topic.

 3. Hitting the Right Pitch to the Media

-Press only wants to talk about people and events that might relate to their audience.
-Tim, in his initial efforts, gives the impression that he’s got something which their target audience must know.
+The press only wants to talk about people and events that their audience can relate with.
+Tim, in his initial efforts, gives the impression that he’s got something that their target audience must know.

-What’s more, Ferriss acknowledges the importance of having the right pitch on uncountable occasions.
+What’s more, Ferriss acknowledges the importance of having the right pitch on more than one occasion.
 For example, he warns his followers against half attempts to get the attention of big publishers.
-It becomes challenging to re-approach a publication house if you have a bad history with them.
-Instead, he strongly advises that entrepreneurs should invest time into the preparation of the right pitch for every newspaper, magazine, and journal.
+After all, it becomes challenging to re-approach a publication house if you have a bad track record with them.
+Instead, he strongly advises that entrepreneurs should invest time in the preparation of the right pitch for every newspaper, magazine, and journal.

 Finally, one of the most important things to understand is that the press has no interest in you as a person unless you’ve done something truly groundbreaking.
 Instead, they will only look at their prospective benefits in your pitch.
 In short, keep your proposal about your idea concise and you can then display everything about yourself at the actual meeting.

 4. Demonstrate Your Expertise on the Matter